 Behind the weird and offbeat lion statue is the former market hall, crowned with 14 Doric columns, which now houses Café Rothe.
-It was here that I stopped for lunch and had one of my favourite German drinks, the Hugo, a mixture of prosecco, elderflower syrup and mint leaves.
+It was here that I stopped for lunch and had one of my favorite German drinks, the Hugo, a mixture of prosecco, elderflower syrup, and mint leaves.

-Later in the day, I stopped by a stall to try Schmalzkuchen, which is basically the German equivalent to a donut.
+Later in the day, I stopped by a stall to try Schmalzkuchen, basically the German equivalent of a donut.
 It’s deep-fried dough, served warm and sprinkled with powdered sugar.
-Not exactly a healthy eating choice, and I was glad to have walked several kilometres that day and climbed 117 metres up the winding stairs of the nearby cathedral steeple.
+Not exactly a healthy eating choice and I was glad to have walked several kilometers that day and climbed 117 meters up the winding stairs of the nearby cathedral steeple.

 5) Schwerin Cathedral

-After lunch, it was time to check out the stunning Schwerin Cathedral, constructed throughout 1260–1416 in a Brick Gothic style.
-As the oldest building in the entire city, this spot is favoured by tourists who visit Schwerin, and it’s easy to see why.
+After lunch, it was time to check out the stunning Schwerin Cathedral, constructed between 1260 and 1416 in a Brick Gothic style.
+As the oldest building in the entire city, this spot is favored by tourists who visit Schwerin, and it’s easy to see why.